yobulkdev/yobulkdev/pages/api/upload/Readme.md

 ```

-## Conclusion
+## What did we achieve?

 The stream is a powerful function of NodeJs.
-Even if you have a laptop with 8gb ram, you can use it to parse a big csv and stream it to a Mongodb with using a very minimal amount of RAM.
-But, can it take multiple requests parllely?
+Even if you have a laptop with 8gb ram, you can use it to parse a big CSV and stream it to Mongodb with using a very minimal usage of CPU & RAM.But, can it take multiple requests in parallel?
 Wait for our next write up!